atorresgalvis/TNT-scripts-for-phylogenomics/README.md

 <br/>

 ### 2. GeneOccupancy.run
-Generates submatrices with sampling of taxa/genes that present a level of occupancy defined by the user.
+This script generates submatrices with sampling of taxa/genes that present a level of occupancy defined by the user.
 Two different conditions can be determined: (i) percentage of species a gene must present for to be sampled, (ii) percentage of genes a species must present for to be sampled.
 The script produces a submatrix in TNT format and a SVG file with information about taxon/gene occupancy (Fig. 3).
 This script should be executed using arguments in Linux, Mac and Windows command TNT versions (for more information see the help of the script).
 <p align="center">
 <img src="https://github.com/atorresgalvis/TNT-scripts-for-phylogenomics/blob/main/Figures/Fig3.png" alt="alt text" width="600" height="332">
 </p>